notJust-dev/notjustdev/content/posts/2022-11-09-iOS16-lock-screen-dynamic-time/index.md

 ## Render the date-time

-We can render the date and time the way we want it very easily by the help of dayjs library
+Now that we have installed the library, let’s render the date-time in our header.
+We will use the `dayjs` library to get the current date and time and then we will format it to show it in our header.

 - **Import the library**